andre-st/wahoo-utils/README.md

 ### Automate finding POIs along the route

+Manually adding POIs is too cumbersome.
+OSM servers allow querying features within a bounding box.
+So we construct several bounding boxes from all the route points in a GPX file and query features for every box.
+Filters here, deduplication there, retrieved POIs are finally written to a TCX file as a list of CoursePoints.

 ![Algorithm terms](./gpx2poi.svg)

-- this project adds CUEs and/or edits the BoltApp SQLite database with POIs along our route found via OpenStreetMap (OSM); manually adding POIs is too cumbersome
-- CUEs are aligned and contained with a track but uploading new or changed tracks to the bike computer is more complicated now; perhaps we can automatically replace existing files on the Bolt with extended versions?
+These are aligned and contained with a track file but uploading new or changed tracks to the bike computer is more complicated now;
+	perhaps we can automatically replace existing files on the Bolt with extended versions?
 	How avoid:
 	1. export from track editor, e.g. Komoot